DylanRussellDev/dylanium-automation/README.md

 # Selenium-Automation
-A template Selenium test automation framework that is open-source and robust.
+An open-source Selenium test automation framework.

 Tools used in this project: